greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gppkg.html.md

 ## <a id="options"></a>Options

 -r-tempdir <dir-name>
 :  Use with `gppkg install`.
-Specifies
+Specifies a custom a temp directory for package installation to prevent running out of disk space.

 --version
 :   Displays the version of this utility.